EPIImperial/EPIImperial.github.io/index.md

 Based upon these questions, you should be able to start narrowing your research topic down.
 Through a series of adaptations, you may be able to develop an initial research question.

-During the Research Methods Module you will explore the background literature to your research topic/research question in more detail so you may identify the research gaps more closely; thus, it is likely your research question will adapt and change.
+During the Research Methods Module you will explore the background literature to your research topic/research question in more detail so you may identify the research gaps more closely; thus, it is likely your research question will evolve.
 However, it is important to start with a research topic you are interested in.

 **Further guidance on how you can refine your research question will be circulated via email ahead of the start of term**